 Chobe National Park and river, bordering the town of Kasane, is only 80km upstream from the Victoria Falls.
 The water of the Chobe River begins its journey in the Central Angolan highlands, weaving its way south along the Angolan Zambian Border, across the Caprivi Strip to become the Linyati Swamp and then the Chobe River flows east to Kasane.

-Terms of payments: 50% non-refundable payment on booking.
-Trip may however be postponed to a later date.
-Balance is payable in cash on arrival.
-Prices may change due to the exchange rate.
+50% non-refundable payment upon booking.
+However, the trip can be postponed to a later date.
+The remaining amount must be paid in cash on arrival.
+The prices can change due to exchange rate